captbaritone/jordaneldredge.com/_posts/2017-04-07-makrdown-today-journal-from-any-browser.md

 tags: ["javascript", "project", "localFirst"]
 ---

-For the last three months, one and off, I've been working on a journaling web application.
+For the last three months, on and off, I've been working on a journaling web application.
 It solves my own journaling needs, maybe it would be useful to you as well.

 It assumes the following: